gilgamezh/gilgamezh.github.io/en/posts/fades81_released/index.rst

 - Improved logs, PyPI urls, documentation, multiplatform support, and several other small fixes/enhancements

-Nicolás and I want to say a big thank you to the following collaborators that helped to improve and enhance fades in different ways for this version (in alphabetical order):
+We want to say a big thank you to the following collaborators that helped to improve and enhance fades in different ways for this version (in alphabetical order):